BriefyHQ/cookiecutter-nested-namespace/README.rst

 Nested Package Cookiecutter
 ===========================

-Cookiecutter template for a Briefy worker package.
+Cookiecutter template for a Python package with nested namespace.
 See https://github.com/audreyr/cookiecutter.

 * Virtualenv automatically created and setup in development mode
 * `Travis-CI`_: Ready for Travis Continuous Integration testing